-The Coronavirus may now be a pandemic, but unfortunately it hasn’t taken over the world to the extent where working ends.
+The Coronavirus may now be a pandemic, but unfortunately, it hasn’t taken over the world to the extent where working ends.
 Companies are now actively encouraging their employees to work from home, if possible.
-However, there is still demand for workplace productivity and professionalism, and that’s when working from the comfort of your own home becomes not so appealing.
-You can’t sit around in your pyjamas watching Netflix all day!
+However, there is still demand workplace productivity and professionalism, and that’s when working from the comfort of your own home becomes not so appealing.
+You can’t sit around in your pajamas watching Netflix all day!
 You need to be productive.
 You still need to work hard.

 Top tips on how to keep productive!

 It’s so important to keep your ‘work’ frame of mind!
 It’s no good waking up 5 minutes before your workday, expecting to be energized and therefore be productive.
 You need to create a morning routine that guides you to your chair.
 Why not make a cup of coffee, or go for a morning jog?
 This will prepare your mind for a busy workday ahead despite not being in the office.

 - Keep a dedicated workspace; don’t let your work productivity suffer